-As the blockchain technology continues to evolve with respect to the ways of how blockchains are constructed, accessed and verified, they are being classified into three broad categories: (1) Public blockchain, which is open for anyone to read, send or receive transactions and allows any participant to join the consensus procedure of making the decision on which blocks contain correct transactions and get added to the blockchain.
+As the blockchain technology continues to evolve with respect to the ways of how blockchains are constructed, accessed, and verified, they are being classified into three broad categories: (1) Public blockchain, which is open for anyone to read, send, or receive transactions, and allows any participant to join the consensus procedure of making the decision on which blocks contain correct transactions and get added to the blockchain.
 (2) Consortium blockchain, which has placed certain constraints on write permissions such that only a pre-selected set of participants in the network can influence and control the consensus process, even though read is open to any participant in the network, and (3) Private blockchain, whose write permissions are restricted strictly to a single participant (or organization), even though its read permissions are open to the public or constrained to a subset of participants in the network.
-Although from security and performance perspective, they differ in the speed of consensus (SoC) and whether any of trust authority (TA) is used, and how many of TAs are required, as summarized in Table 1, these three categories of blockchain share some common properties: (1) they all use decentralized peer to peer networks for transactions; (2) they all require that each transaction is digitally signed and append only to the blockchain, and each peer node maintains a replica of a distributed global ledger of transactions; and (iii) they all rely on consensus to synchronize the replicas across the network.
+Although from a security and performance perspective, they differ in the speed of consensus (SoC) and whether any trust authority (TA) is used, and how many TAs are required.
+As summarized in Table 1, these three categories of blockchain share some common properties: (1) they all use decentralized peer to peer networks for transactions; (2) they all require that each transaction is digitally signed and append only to the blockchain, and each peer node maintains a replica of a distributed global ledger of transactions; and (iii) they all rely on consensus to synchronize the replicas across the network.

-Although Bitcoin [67] is publicly released in 2009 as the first peer to peer digital currency system, which implements the blockchain as its public ledger for all transactions, the concept of a secure chain of blocks by cryptography was first proposed in 1991 [49], and the use of Merkle trees as an efficiency optimization of the hash chain was first described by Bayer, Haber and Stornetta [14] in 1993.
-Over the past 10 years, blockchain has evolved beyond digital currency (Blockchain 1.0), to smart contracts (Blockchain 2.0), and to many other forms of decentralized collaborations with high accountability and high level of security and trust (Blockchain 3.0).
-Fig. 2 shows the architecture of Blockchain, where the contents of the red dotted were developed by Blockchain 2.0.
+Although Bitcoin [67] was publicly released in 2009 as the first peer-to-peer digital currency system, which implements the blockchain as its public ledger for all transactions, the concept of a secure chain of blocks by cryptography was first proposed in 1991 [49], and the use of Merkle trees as an efficiency optimization of the hash chain was first described by Bayer, Haber, and Stornetta [14] in 1993.
+Over the past 10 years, blockchain has evolved beyond digital currency (Blockchain 1.0), to smart contracts (Blockchain 2.0), and to many other forms of decentralized collaborations with high accountability and a high level of security and trust (Blockchain 3.0).